CPS353-Suny-New-Paltz/project-starter-code-todarom3/README.md

+(Final Project) Design Overview

+This system is structured as a layered architecture with API boundaries:
+- Conceptual API: Prime computation logic
+- Process API: Data storage and I/O
+- Network API: gRPC-based coordination layer

+Each layer is independently testable and replaceable, which enabled performance tuning and multi-threading.

 The system will compute the number of prime numbers less than or equal to the input number.

 Example - Input: N = 30